Dinwiddie, Virginia

-Dinwiddie is an unincorporated community, census-designated place, and the county seat of Dinwiddie County, Virginia, United States.”
+Dinwiddie is an unincorporated community, census-designated place (CDP), and the county seat of Dinwiddie County, Virginia, United States.
 It was first listed as a CDP in the 2020 census with a population of 619.

 History

-The town was the site of the Battle of Dinwiddie Court House, the Battle of Five Forks as well as the Battle of Sutherland's Station during the Appomattox Campaign.
+The community was the site of the Battle of Dinwiddie Court House, the Battle of Five Forks as well as the Battle of Sutherland's Station during the Appomattox Campaign.

 Geography

-The town is near the Interstate 85 corridor, about halfway between Richmond and the North Carolina State line.
+The community is near the Interstate 85 corridor, about halfway between Richmond and the North Carolina state line.

+Demographics

+Dinwiddie first appeared as a census designated place in the 2020 United States census.

 Main sites

 Burnt Quarter, the Dinwiddie County Court House, and Williamson Site are listed on the National Register of Historic Places.